cs1302uga/cs1302-hw7.5/README.md

       If you do, then it will make it potentially more difficult to change the image in a later step.

-   1. Add any child nodes to the to their parent's collection of children using `getChildren().add`.
+   1. Add any child nodes to their parent's collection of children using `getChildren().add`.

    1. **Recompile and run.**